Disini v. Secretary of Justice

 Disini v.
-Secretary of Justice (G.R.
-Nos.
-203335, et al.) is a landmark ruling of the Supreme Court of the Philippines handed down on February 18, 2014.
+Secretary of Justice, 727 Phil.
+28 (2014), is a landmark ruling of the Supreme Court of the Philippines handed down on February 18, 2014.
 When the Congress of the Philippines passed the Cybercrime Prevention Act of 2012 the bill was immediately controversial, especially its strict penalties for the new crime of "cyberlibel", an upgraded form of the already existing criminal libel charge found in the Revised Penal Code of the Philippines.

 In the end, the Court declared that most of the law, including the cyberlibel provision, was constitutional.
 The ruling's abridgement of free expression has been widely criticized by critics of the law, including then attorney Harry Roque.
 The decision reached in Disini paved the way for the anti-fake news provisions of the Bayanihan to Heal as One Act.

 Petition

 Several petitions were almost immediately submitted to the Supreme Court questioning the constitutionality of the Act upon its signing, including the petition of Jose Jesus M. Disini, Jr. on September 25, a Harvard-educated lawyer and law professor at the University of the Philippines College of Law from whose name the title of the case derives.